 When Debbie Scott’s husband asked her if she wanted to buy a farm, her answer was a vehement, “No Way!”

 “The beginning was a real struggle,” she says.
 The orchard they bought was slowly dying from anthracnose canker; they had no choice but to immediately begin the arduous job of protecting the trees as long as they could and diversifying their product line.
-Derek kept his regular job for five years to help make ends meet and spent all his off hours working on the farm.
-Gradually the farm transformed from an orchard into a food-safe berry farm.
+Derek kept his regular job for the first five years to help make ends meet and spent all his off hours working on the farm.
+Gradually the rolling landscape transformed from an orchard into a food-safe berry farm.

 “We’re an Integrated Pest Management (IPM) farm.
 That is, we don’t spray our strawberries like my parents and grandparents did.
 We pay people to crawl around in our fields to check the leaves, check the roots… and they’ll tell us if we have aphids in something.
 Then we release the ladybugs.
 They come in sacks from California.
 When you’re spreading them, it’s the eeriest feeling ‘cause your walking along with this sack in hand and you put your other hand into it and then you scatter the bugs as you walk down the aisle.
 They are crawling all over you.
 They are in your hair.
 They are in your clothes.
 It’s gross having bugs crawl all over you.”